gregoryca/traefik/README.md

 2 - Target server(s) reachable via ssh over the internet

-3 - Ansible installed on the target server(s)

-It is important that Ansible is installed on the target machine.

 Also make sure that your forked repo has the right inventory secrets defined.
 If not, the intergrate.yml pipeline can't run on the target server(s)
 ![inventory](https://user-images.githubusercontent.com/10562868/187670468-34125a16-e593-4c2c-92d8-3507b310e033.PNG)